sahiljohari/thisthinglearns/README.md

 # Playing Snake using Deep Reinforcement Learning

-In this project, I will be implementing a deep Q-network (DQN) to play a simple game of Snake.
+In this project, I have implemented a deep Q-network (DQN) to play a simple game of Snake.
 The goal is to maximize the score of game in a 10x10 space and modify the DQN to stretch out the performance as much as possible.

 *Find full explanation [here](https://github.com/sahiljohari/thisthinglearns/blob/master/DeepQLearning_Snake_v1.ipynb)*
 ## Q-learning and Deep Q-Networks